Ritahchanger/Grid-Adventure/README.md

-# Console Dungeon Adventure — Game Summary
+# Grid Warrior — Game Summary

 ## Overview
-Console Dungeon Adventure is a minimalist, text-based rogue-like game implemented in C++.
+Grid Warriore is a minimalist, text-based rogue-like game implemented in C++.
 The player navigates a grid-based dungeon, avoiding walls and engaging in strategic combat with multiple enemies.
 The game runs entirely in the terminal, leveraging low-level input handling for smooth real-time movement using both WASD and arrow keys.

 ## Key Features
 - **Dynamic Map Display:** Centrally aligned dungeon map rendered with clear symbols for player (`@`), enemies (`E`), walkable tiles (`.`), and walls (`#`).